-The National Standard of Canada, Government of Canada has provided standards for organic honey production in their document Organic Production Systems General Principles and Management Standards.
+The National Standard of Canada, instituted by the Government of Canada, has provided standards for organic honey production in their document the “Organic Production Systems General Principles and Management Standards”.
 The North London Beekeeping Association has also summarized the organic honey standards widely used in the UK in one of its information sheets.
 The commonly used organic honey production guidelines have been given below (please note that the guidelines and the numbers given below are indicative):

 Organic Honey Extraction: A live brood cannot be used for extracting honey from a brood comb.
-The surfaces that come in contact with the honey should be made of food-grade material or should be coated with beewax.
+The surfaces that come in contact with the honey should be made of food-grade material or should be coated with beeswax.

 Organic Honey Labeling: Every apiary should be properly managed and records of the apiary should be maintained.
 One should be able to trace the honey stored in an organic honey jar to the apiary it has been obtained from.

 Benefits of Organic Honey Certification for Bee Keepers

 An increasing number of farmers all over the world are shifting to organic farming, since it provides numerous benefits over conventional farming.
 Honeybee keepers are also favoring organic honey production, as it is considered to have numerous benefits over conventional honey.